5 Super Bowl office party ideas for 2020

 — GMFB (@gmfb) October 7, 2016

 Have employees pick out there favorite “not new jersey” at home and wear them to work.
 Pick the person wearing the most random, nostalgic jersey as the winner.
-Don’t forget to upload them to Twitter for your chance to make it on TV!
+Makes the stakes a little higher and give away a free jersey of the winners choice.

 5. Super Bowl Bingo